Main Content Section

 For complete information click here.

-Academic advising is provided through designated campus advisors and also through the Online Support Coach, Ms. Valarie Morgan.
+Academic advising is provided through designated campus advisors.
 During the advising session, a check sheet/degree plan will be outlined with graduation from MDCC being the end goal.

 ACT English and Math sub scores will be used for placement according to the following chart.